 Amazon announced its Alexa Everywhere strategy in 2017 and surprisingly it became a huge success despite the presence of other top personal assistants in the market.

 Alexa, Amazon’s AI-infused voice assistant, was first released with the original Amazon Echo smart speaker in November 2014.
-Since then, it’s giving a head to head competition to its rival Google Home and now Apple also has joined the race with its Siri-enabled speakers, Homepod.
+Since then, it’s been giving a head-to-head competition to its rival Google Home and now Apple also has joined the race with its Siri-enabled speaker, Homepod.

 In 2017, Amazon announced to install Alexa (AI) in every echo device and launched a number of new products.
 Currently, Amazon Echo and Echo Dot hold 2/3 market share of smart speakers – beating Google Home and Apple Homepod to a great margin.
 Amazon also announced two major Alexa integrations for non-Echo devices.
 Amazon further revealed that Alexa would be supported in BMW cars beginning of the next year.

 Further, the Fire TV set-top box was launched with microphones embedded in the device so consumers can shout Alexa commands across their homes.

 If that was not it, Alexa-based in-house drones were released, which could be called from anywhere around the house.

 Alexa became more multilingual, allowing members of a household to interact with Alexa in two different languages without needing to change the settings.
 In the U.S., the multilingual mode allows bilingual customers to code-switch from English to Spanish, and vice versa.
 Amazon also launched a multilingual mode in new languages and countries including Germany, Spain, France, Italy, and Japan.